Shaurya33/COMSOC-Task/Data Analysis/Question.md

 An NOAA dataset has been stored in the file weather.csv.
-This is the dataset to use for this task.
-Note: The data for this assignment comes from a subset of The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily).
+This is the dataset I used for this task.
+The data for this task comes from The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily).
-The GHCN-Daily is comprised of daily climate records from thousands of land surface stations across the globe.

 Each row in the task datafile corresponds to a single observation.